Interactive public discussion, peer review, and publication in WCD

 The handling co-editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
 If necessary, they may ask independent referees of their choice for support.
 They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting the manuscript as a preprint.
 Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.

-Open discussion (6 weeks) in WCDD or on EGUsphere
+Open discussion (6 weeks) on EGUsphere

 After acceptance of the manuscript for public peer review and discussion, it appears as a preprint and is citable with a digital object identifier (DOI).
 The discussion phase represents a unique opportunity to engage in an iterative and developmental reflective process.
 During this phase interactive comments can be posted by nominated referees (anonymous or named) and by interested members of the scientific community (named).
 All participants are encouraged to stimulate further deliberation rather than simply to defend their position.
 This enhancement-led process is offered to maximize the impact of the article.
 Normally, every preprint receives at least two referee comments.
 Authors are invited to take an active role in the debate by posting author comments as a response to referee comments and comments of the scientific community as soon as possible in order to stimulate further discussion by interested scientists.
 After the open discussion, no additional community comments and referee comments are accepted.
 Only contact authors and the handling editor have the opportunity to post author and editor comments, respectively, beyond the open discussion.